Skip to main content

 UK Anti-Doping

-We work with the statutory body responsible for Anti Doping in the UK, (UKAD).
-UKAD is responsible for an extensive education and smart testing programme and athletes can be tested any time, any place without advance notice.
+We work with the statutory body responsible for anti-doping in the UK, (UKAD).
+UKAD’s remit includes a prevention through education programme and an intelligence-led testing programme.
+Athletes can be tested any time, any place without advance notice.

 UKAD provides clear information and guidelines on doping in sport in the UK, so follow these links for further information.

-What is the latest Prohibited List?
+What is the latest prohibited list?

-100% me Clean Sport App
+100% Me Clean Sport App